RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 Here you can set the number of images to appear on a page.

+You can also select the theme to use.
+System will use Light or Dark depending on your current system theme settings (tested on Windows 11).
+You may also manually set to Light or Dark theme.

 Settings will be applied and saved upon closing the Settings dialog.

 You will be prompted to scan your selected folders for images.
 All parsed information will be saved into a SQLite database at `%APPDATA%\DiffusionToolkit\diffusion-toolkit.db`.